This week's Refresher Friday revisits a great exercise on fleshing out your characters and plot. Enjoy!

-All the other survival gear is something every character in this zombie book would carry.
+All the other survival gear is what every character in this zombie book would carry.
 It tells us a little about the type of book, sure, but it gives us nothing about who Bob is or what his story is.
 But that candid photo?
 That says more.
 That suggests a larger story at work that's personal to Bob, and makes him more interesting.

 Why does he have a photo of a woman who's not his wife?

-Not only does this add an element of intrigue to the character, it also suggests something about the plot but pointing out what matters to Bob.
+Not only does this add an element of intrigue to the character, it also suggests something about the plot by pointing out what matters to Bob.
 Jane is important enough to him to A) snap a candid photo of her, B) have it with him even when the world is ending, C) risk his wife seeing it.

 Little details often make the difference between good and awesome.
-It's the extra thought that pulls the greatness from of a character and fleshes them out for a reader.
+It's the extra thought that pulls the greatness from a character and fleshes them out for a reader.

 Even if you don't typically like the purse exercise, try it again with this new aspect in mind.
 Consider what items would say more about your character than the stereotypical elements of your genre and character archetype.
 What items say who they are when no one's watching?